NCAR/DART/docs/pages/Getting_Started.md

 ~~~
 interpolate(state, location, QTY_xxx, obs_val, istatus)
 ~~~
+with the *xxx* replaced with the correct quantity.

 This can be useful if the forward operator needs to retrieve values for fields which are typically found in a model and then compute a derived value from them.